satish-pati/GPU_SIMULATOR/README.md

   - Implementation of all Instructions as per pipeline.

   - Niharika:
-  - Implementation of caluculation of stalls for cycles affected by hazards.
+  - Implementation  of stalls for cycles affected by hazards.
   - Checking if all present instructions are working with and without forwarding.

 ### **Meeting 3 (4-March-2025)**